 Upper-year and Graduate process:

 A $500 deposit is paid online through your Offer of Residence (we'll send a link to your UWaterloo email).
+This deposit is non-refundable.

 Our terms and conditions states that students who have accepted their residence contract are held financially responsible for the full length of their contract.